lingerxu/timevp/README.md

 by Tian Linger Xu

 STEPS to use this toolkit:
 1. Download a clone of this toolkit to your own labtop.
 You can click the green button `Clone or download` to download a ZIP file.
-Or, if you use Git Bash type, simply type in:
+Or, if you use Git Bash, simply type in:
 ```
 git clone https://github.com/lingerxu/timevp.git
 ```